chanturia/TAU_PHP_API_CLIENT/docs/Api/StoreApi.md

 $api_instance = new Swagger\Client\Api\StoreApi();
 $id = "id_example"; // string | ID for the Store
 $createStoreUserRole = new \Swagger\Client\Model\CreateStoreUserRole(); // \Swagger\Client\Model\CreateStoreUserRole | Store's User Priveleges Parameters for the store ID and UserID.
-$productID = "productID_example"; // string | ID of the Product connected with the Store
+$productID = "productID_example"; // string | ID of the Product connected with the Store (only required for Authorization for the User making the request)
-$couponID = "couponID_example"; // string | ID of the Coupon connected with the Store
+$couponID = "couponID_example"; // string | ID of the Coupon connected with the Store (only required for Authorization for the User making the request)

 try {
     $result = $api_instance->addUserRoleForStore($id, $createStoreUserRole, $productID, $couponID);